Life at CTP is more than deadlines, emails, and job numbers.

-Kim is one of our in-house experts on everything from Game of Thrones, to Friends, to John Wick.
+Kim is one of our in-house experts on everything from Friends to Criminal Minds.
 A true junkie of all genres, she always saw herself working on movies in another life.
 And being the passionate communicator that she is, Hollywood would be in good hands.
 Her creative desire to help people tell their stories is matched only by her hyper-organized brain and flowchart skills.
 It makes her a natural leader on CTP’s media team, and a client’s most trusted side-kick.
 If you need a thoughtful and strategic approach to a media campaign - or suggestions on what to binge watch next - Kim’s got you covered.

 Check out Kim's Five Questions video from our series.